-We however still recommend to use the Clicky’s privacy settings, which can be found under user preferences.
+We however still recommend using Clicky’s privacy settings, which can be found under user preferences.

 Using Clicky without consent

-We don’t recommend using Clicky without consent, but the possibiliy is still there.
+We don’t recommend using Clicky without consent, but the possibility is still there.
 Instead of answering Clicky as analytics tool under Cookies – Statistics, you can choose: “Yes, Anonymous”

 Now you can add the following script yourself to make sure it will fire on any consent level: